All Episodes

 That's fine and dandy.

-But for people in Atlanta, Sammy, to come out and say that is bigger than incidents where human beings are killed, just stuns me.
+But for people in Atlanta, Sammy, to come out and say that is bigger than incidents where human beings are killed just stuns me.

-Sammy, thanks for the uh thanks for the uh uh phone call.
+Sammy, thanks for the phone call.

 This is John in Atlanta.